scusi/spipe/README.md

 ===========

 a simple spipe daemon and client aswell as a spipe netcat clone, written in golang.
+A tool to generate keys suitable for spipe tools is also included.

+All tools are under the _cmd_ directory.

 ## spipeKeygen

-generates a new spipe suitable key, writes to _spipe.key_ in local directory
+generates a new spipe suitable key, writes to _spipe.key_ in local directory.

 ## spiped